Guy-Shaw/lc/README.md

 Use _n_ as the display width.

+If no `--width` is specified, then the display width is set to the environment variable, 'COLUMNS', if it exists.
+If not, then the result of `tput cols` is used, provided the output is a terminal.
-The default is 80 characters.
+If screen columns cannot be determined, then the default is 80 characters.

 `lc` knows nothing of fonts,
 and certainly does not provide for variable width fonts.